 Visual symptoms, indicating severe boron deficiencies in cotton, are rarely found in cotton producing regions where boron has been applied in previous years.
 These symptoms include bushy plants with young leaves which are thicker and darker green.
 Leaves may be misshapen and distorted with short and brittle petioles.

 Soil tests and plant analyses

-Boron deficiencies may be suspected on coarse-textured soils where organic matter content is low, on recently limed soils, and where delayed maturity has been reported in cotton with recommended N rates.
+Boron deficiencies may be suspected on coarse-textured soils where organic matter content is low, on recently limed soils, and where delayed maturity has been reported in cotton with recommended nitrogen rates.
 Soil testing and plant analyses are both helpful in assessing the potential boron-supplying capacity of the soil and the current boron status of the growing plant.

 The critical level of hot-water-soluble boron for cotton in most soils ranges from 0.2 to 1.0 ppm, depending on the soil pH, organic matter content and texture.
 Soils which are below the critical level generally will respond to applied boron.
 The critical level of B in upper mature cotton leaves is about 15 ppm.
-Cotton plants with leaf B contents below the critical level should be sprayed one or more times with Solubor after flower initiation and during boll development.
+Cotton plants with leaf boron contents below the critical level should be sprayed one or more times with Solubor after flower initiation and during boll development.